dennyferra/TypeWatch/README.markdown

-# The official home for the TypeWatch jquery plugin. #
+# The official home for the TypeWatch jQuery plugin. #

 TypeWatch calls a function when a user has typed text in an input or textarea (including HTML 5 input types) and after the user has stopped typing for a specified amount of time.

 > Note* This is not the OnChange event, instead the function is called after the user has finished typing (or if the user stopped typing for # amount of milliseconds) even if the input continues to have focus.

 This can be used in conjunction with an AutoComplete implementation, so instead of firing an AJAX call every 500 ms, you can fire it once when they’ve stopped typing.

+> Now supports HTML 5 oninput event for browsers that support it

 Example: